* Dollar index edges away from 1-month highs

 The dollar index against a group of major currencies was 0.05 percent lower at 97.699.

 It had hit a one-month high of 97.871 on Tuesday as expectations that the U.S. Federal Reserve, which hiked interest rates last week, would tighten policy again in 2017.

 The greenback's advance, however, stalled as the dollar-supportive bounce in U.S. Treasury yields was cut short overnight.

 Following a big drop in oil prices, the 10-year Treasury note yield fell sharply on Tuesday, reversing a large portion of the gains it made after the Fed left the door open for another rate increase this year.

 "Lower crude prices weaken inflationary pressures and in turn arrest the rise in U.S. yields," said Junichi Ishikawa, senior FX strategist at IG Securities in Tokyo.

 "U.S. inflation indicators have not been strong to start with.
 Now that oil is falling, it could add further pressure to the dollar by weakening sentiment towards the U.S. energy sector."

-Sterling took a hit after BoE's Carney said on Tuesday that now was not the time to raise UK interest rates.
-Last week three out of eight BoE policymakers voted in favor of a rate hike and raised hopes for a near-term tightening.
+Sterling wobbled near two-month lows after BoE's Carney said on Tuesday that now was not the time to raise UK interest rates.
+Last week three out of eight BoE policymakers voted in favour of a rate hike and raised hopes for a near-term tightening.

-Oil fell about 2 percent on Tuesday, with Brent settling at seven-month lows, after increased supply from several key producers overshadowed high compliance to an output cut deal among OPEC and non-OPEC oil producers.
-(Reporting by Shinichi Saoshiro; Editing by Eric Meijer)
+Brent crude tumbled to seven-month lows on Tuesday as increased supply from several key producers overshadowed high compliance to an output cut deal among OPEC and non-OPEC oil producers.
+(Reporting by Shinichi Saoshiro; Editing by Eric Meijer and Kim Coghill)